GoogleCloudPlatform/magic-modules/GOVERNANCE.md

   - Folders:
     * Folders suffixed with `...` means folder and its children.
     * Folders without `...` represents the folder only.
-  - _Provider Independent_: Provider specific code, files or especializations
+  - _Provider Independent_: Provider specific code, files or specializations
     **must not** be placed in this area
-  - _Product Independent_: Product specific code, files or especializations
+  - _Product Independent_: Product specific code, files or specializations
     **must not** be placed in this area

 ### Folders